Sequoiadendron giganteum: Australia

 The Ballarat Botanical Gardens contain a significant collection, many of them about 150 years old.
 Jubilee Park and the Hepburn Mineral Springs Reserve in Daylesford, Cook Park in Orange, New South Wales and Carisbrook's Deep Creek park in Victoria both have specimens.
 Jamieson Township in the Victorian high country has two specimens which were planted in the early 1860s.

 In Tasmania, specimens can be seen in private and public gardens, as sequoias were popular in the mid-Victorian era.
-The Westbury Village Green has mature specimens with more in Deloraine.
+The Westbury Village Green has specimens with more in Deloraine.
 The Tasmanian Arboretum contains both Sequoiadendron giganteum and Sequoia sempervirens specimens.

 The Pialligo Redwood Forest consists of 3,000 surviving redwood specimens, of 122,000 planted, 500 meters east of the Canberra Airport.
 The forest was laid out by the city's designer Walter Burley Griffin, though the city's arborist, Thomas Charles Weston, advised against it.
 The National Arboretum Canberra began a grove of Sequoiadendron giganteum in 2008.
 They also grow in the abandoned arboretum at Mount Banda Banda in New South Wales.

 New Zealand

 Several impressive specimens of Sequoiadendron giganteum can be found in the South Island of New Zealand.
 Notable examples include a set of trees in a public park of Picton, as well as robust specimens in the public and botanical parks of Christchurch and Queenstown.
-There are also several in private gardens in Wanaka.
-Other locations in Christchurch and nearby include a number of mature trees at the Riccarton Park Racecourse, three large trees on the roadside bordering private properties on Clyde Road, near Wai-Iti Terrace—these are at least 150 years old.
-The suburb of ‘Redwood’ is named after a 160 years old Giant Redwood tree in the grounds of a local hotel.
+There are also several in private gardens in Wānaka.
+Other locations in Christchurch and nearby include a number of trees at the Riccarton Park Racecourse, three large trees on the roadside bordering private properties on Clyde Road, near Wai-Iti Terrace—these are at least 150 years old.
+The suburb of 'Redwood' is named after a 160 years old Giant Redwood tree in the grounds of a local hotel.
 At St James Church, Harewood, is a protected very large specimen believed to be about 160 years old.
 A grove of about sixteen Redwood trees of varying ages is in Sheldon Park in the Belfast, New Zealand suburb.
 Some of these trees are in poor condition because of indifferent care.
 There is also a very large tree at Rangiora High School, which was planted for Queen Victoria's Golden Jubilee and is thus over 130 years old.
-Other Giant Redwood trees in Rangiora include mature specimens in Victoria Park, Rangiora Borough School and the street opposite, Lilybrook Reserve, and in the carpark of a supermarket in Ivory Street.